abarriebee/Page-View-TimeSeries-Visualizer/README.md

 ## Line Chart <a name="line"></a>

-Plotting the line graph and size:
+Dreating line graph and size:

 ```
 def draw_line_plot():